uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 2. type the following command and press enter

     ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v15/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
+    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v16/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

+3. Install Google Chrome, if you have not already (we will all use this browser to normalize instruction)
-3. Once script completes you will be asked to restart your computer.
+4. Once script completes you will be asked to restart your computer.
 Type "Y" for yes.

 ## Complete WSL Ubuntu Configuration

 1. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
 2. _Note: It may hang at "Installing, this may take a few minutes...".
 If it takes longer than 3 minutes press "enter" and "control + c"_
 3. You will be asked for a username and password - read the note below before entering
-    1. Note: when you enter password, it will not show you typing.
+    1. Important: when you enter password, it will not show you typing.
 You have to trust its entering the characters you type
-    2. Note: these are up to you, but make sure its something you remember
+    2. Important: these are up to you, but make sure its something you remember
     3. press enter after each entry
 4. Close out of the Ubuntu window

-## VS Code and WSL: Setup Course Folder
+## VS Code and WSL: Add Course Folder and Install WSL Apps

 1. Windows Search > **Visual Studio Code** _Note: You may want to pin this app to your taskbar_
 2. Click the blue double arrows in bottom left